ebi2kh/Real-Time-Financial-Analysis-Trading-System/README.md

 6. **Volume**: The volume attribute denotes the total number of shares traded for the stock within the specified timeframe.
 It quantifies the level of market activity and liquidity associated with the stock, with higher volumes typically indicating increased investor interest and participation.

 7. **Timestamp**: This attribute represents the timestamp indicating the precise time at which the data point was generated or recorded.
 It enables chronological ordering of data points and facilitates temporal analysis of stock performance over different time intervals.

-By incorporating these essential attributes, the main data component provides users with comprehensive insights into individual stock performance, facilitating in-depth analysis and informed decision-making within the context of financial trading scenarios.
-This rich dataset serves as a foundational element for generating trading signals, identifying market trends, and formulating effective trading strategies in real-time.

 **Metadata: Detailed Description**